 - in local newspapers

 - in letting agencies

-Before signing a tenancy agreement make sure the property is suitable for your household, and that you can afford to pay the rent as well as your other bills and expenses.
+Before signing a rental agreement make sure the property is suitable for you and those living with you.
+Also, check whether you can afford the rent and all the bills and expenses.
 If you are on a low income you may be entitled to housing benefit.

 Know your rights when renting

 You must be treated fairly.
 The information below is also available to download in our Know your rights when renting leaflet.

 - No discrimination: It is against the law to treat you differently base on your nationality, race, religion, sexuality, disability or gender.
 You do though have to provide proof of your legal right to live in the UK.

 - Money protection: Ask whether your letting agent belongs to a client money protection scheme.
 These schemes protect any money you pay to the agent as deposit or rent - even if the agent closes down.